wacncontent/CustomizeTool/addCommentOutput/articles/application-gateway/application-gateway-ilb.md

 - [Resource Manager Powershell steps](/documentation/articles/application-gateway-ilb-arm/)

 Application Gateway can be configured with an internet facing virtual IP or with an internal end-point not exposed to the internet, also known as Internal Load Balancer (ILB) endpoint.
-Configuring the gateway with an ILB is useful for internal line of business applications not exposed to internet.
-It's also useful for services/tiers within a multi-tier application which sit in a security boundary not exposed to internet, but still require round robin load distribution, session stickiness, or SSL termination.
-This article will walk you through the steps to configure an application gateway with an ILB.
+Configuring the gateway with an ILB is useful for internal line-of-business applications not exposed to internet.
+It's also useful for services/tiers within a multi-tier application, which sits in a security boundary not exposed to internet, but still require round robin load distribution, session stickiness, or SSL termination.
+This article walks you through the steps to configure an application gateway with an ILB.

 ## Before you begin